LDAC is a high-bitrate Bluetooth audio codec developed by Sony to transmit more audio data wirelessly than standard codecs like SBC or AAC.

 If you care about sound quality and have a phone and headphones that support LDAC, there’s no real reason not to use it.

-It delivers noticeably better clarity and depth than the usual Bluetooth codecs, and while it’s not perfect — especially in terms of latency and stability — it’s about as close to wired Hi‑Res sound as you’ll get over Bluetooth.
+LDAC delivers noticeably better clarity and depth than the usual Bluetooth codecs.
+While it’s not perfect, it’s about as close to wired Hi-Res sound as you’ll get over Bluetooth.